Frankfurt (Oder): Middle Ages

 The Church of Peace, the city's oldest church, was founded under Polish rule and completed under German rule.

 Prior to 1249, a West Slavic settlement named Zliwitz along with the Lubusz Land was part of the Kingdom of Poland.
 The Piast duke Henry the Bearded granted Zliwitz staple rights in 1225.
 In 1226, construction of the St. Nicholas Church (today's Friedenskirche) began.
 In 1249, the settlement became part of the Margraviate of Brandenburg.

 The town of Frankfurt received its charter in 1253 at the Brandendamm.
 The early settlers lived on the western banks of the Oder; later the town was extended to the eastern bank.
 After a war broke out over control of the region in 1319, the town came under the control of the Duchy of Pomerania.
 In 1319, Wartislaw IV, Duke of Pomerania, granted new privileges to the town.
 The town fell again to Brandenburg in 1324.
 In the Late Middle Ages, the town dominated the river trade between Wrocław and Szczecin.
-From 1373 to 1415, along with Brandenburg, it was part of the Lands of the Bohemian Crown.
 In 1430, Frankfurt joined the Hanseatic League.
 In 1432, the Czech Hussites captured the town.